What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Studies have shown that optimizing your sleep environment by controlling room temperature, humidity, light, and noise levels can increase your quality of sleep.

-While your sleep schedule can sometimes be unpredictable, keeping a general sleep cycle can help you feel more productive and focused.
+While your sleep schedule can sometimes be unpredictable, keeping a general sleep cycle can help you feel more productive and focused and help you develop a fixed sleep pattern.
 This is because your body runs on a circadian rhythm, an internal clock that naturally tells you when to wake up and go to bed.

 However, if you’re used to an inconsistent sleep schedule, you should aim to slowly adjust your routine towards a consistent sleep schedule in around 15-minute increments each night.